jayhklasiq/hello_world/README.md

 # Development Environment

-I used Visua Studio Code to make this program and test that it's working properly.
+I used Visual Studio Code to make this program and test that it's working properly.
 This program was created using Python programming language.

 # Useful Websites